 Who should NOT take this medication?

-- is allergic to levodopa, carbidopa, or to any of the ingredients of the medication
+- are allergic to levodopa, carbidopa, or any ingredients of the medication

 - cannot take sympathomimetic amines (e.g., epinephrine, norepinephrine)

-- has suspicious undiagnosed skin lesions or a history of melanoma
+- have suspicious undiagnosed skin lesions or a history of melanoma

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.

 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.

 As this medication is delivered using a pump-tube delivery system, complications can occur from the surgical procedure required to create the small opening in the stomach wall for the intestinal tube and with long-term use of the intestinal tube.
 This risk should be discussed with your doctor to determine if this medication is a good choice for your treatment.

 The following side effects have been reported by at least 1% of people taking this medication.
 Many of these side effects can be managed, and some may go away on their own over time.